stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 }
 ```

-In the prototype the FFM `SymbolLookup` first loads the native library:
+In the prototype the native GLFW library is loaded by the FFM `SymbolLookup` class:

 ```java
 SymbolLookup lookup = SymbolLookup.libraryLookup("glfw3", Arena.ofAuto());